Enumeration Complexity of Conjunctive Queries with Functional Dependencies: Introduction

-This work is organized as follows: In Section~\ref{sec:Preliminaries} we provide definitions and state results that we will use.
+This work is organized as follows: in Section~\ref{sec:Preliminaries} we provide definitions and state previous results that we will use.
 Section~\ref{sec:extending} introduces the notion of FD-extended queries and establishes the equivalence between a query and its FD-extension.
-The generalized version of the dichotomy is shown in Section~\ref{sec:Positive}.
-In Section~\ref{sec:cyclic}, a lower bound for cyclic queries under unary FDs is shown, and Section~\ref{section:cardinalitydep} shows that all results from the previous sections extend to CDs.
+The dichotomy for acyclic CQs is shown in Section~\ref{sec:Positive}, while Section~\ref{sec:cyclic} shows a lower bound for cyclic queries under unary FDs.
+Section~\ref{section:cardinalitydep} shows that all results from the previous sections extend to CDs, and Section~\ref{sec:disequalities} does the same for CQs with disequalities.
 Concluding remarks are given in Section~\ref{section:conclusion}.
-Full proofs for all of our results are given in the appendix.